by Susanna Gebauer (@dreckbaerfrau)

 You have to earn the attention in social media.
 If you give something valuable to your audience, your audience will not mind if you include your contact address and a description of your service.
 Do not do it the other way around.
 If you do not believe me, go to your next networking event and instead of saying “Hello, nice to meet you…” say “I offer xy service at cheap rates” and see what happens…

-If you want to know how to grow a social audience for your freelance business – check out our ebook “The Social Traffic Code!”
+If you want to know how to grow a social audience, leads, and customers for your freelance or small business – check out our ebook “The Social Traffic Code!”

 Being a freelancer is always harder.

 As a freelancer you are working on your own.
 If you have many clients, you probably have very little time to spend on social media.
 Especially in the beginning when everything is new, social media for business takes time to get it right.
 As a brand, you can usually either share the tasks or employ someone, especially for social media.